isomerpages/govtech-corp/media/events/_posts/2025-01-27-post-GovTech STACKx Cybersecurity 2025 (15 Apr 2025).md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">AI x Security</div>
-<div class="isomer-card-description">AI is revolutionizing cybersecurity—but it’s also empowering attackers.
+<div class="isomer-card-description">AI is revolutionising cybersecurity—but it’s also empowering attackers.
 This track will explore how organisations can harness AI to strengthen cybersecurity, mitigate AI-driven threats, and navigate the risks of adversarial AI.</div>